-4.9-3: TEAM analysis for Bob SS-Mead S 230 kV upgrade in base case study
+4.9-3: TEAM analysis for Bob SS-Mead S 230 kV upgrade in base of ase studv 1.0 0.
+TEX IN analysis for Bob CC moda C 200 KV apgrado in babo c abb blady

 The ISO ratepayer's benefit was found to be \$13.10 million.
 The present value of this savings over the 40 year life of the project at a 7% discount rate is approximately \$180 million.
-Production stimulation results also showed that the total ISO renewable curtailment was reduced by about 28 GWh with the Bob SS to Mead S upgrade.
+Production stimulation results also showed that the total ISO renewable curtailment was reduced by about 72 GWh with the Bob SS to Mead S upgrade.
 Note that as the S-Line upgrade discussed in section 4.9.1 was driven by primarily local capacity benefits with production benefits being secondary, the S-Line upgrade to double circuit tower construction was modeled in this Bob SS to Mead S study.